Dmitry Menshikov

-Dmitriy Menshikov (born December 1, 1997) is a Russian kickboxer who competed in the Glory Welterweight division.
-He is ranked as the second best welterweight in the world by Combat Press as of September 2022, and the third best by Beyond Kick as of October 2022.
+Dmitriy Menshikov (born December 1, 1997) is a Russian kickboxer who is currently signed to ONE Championship and has competed in the Glory Welterweight division.

 Kickboxing career

 Early years

 Menshikov participated in the 2017 Tatneft Cup 80 kg tournament.
 In the first, quarterfinal, bout of the tournament, Menshikov was scheduled to fight Constantin Rusu.
 Dmitry won the fight by a second-round TKO.
 In the semifinals he fought Surik Magakyan, and won by a first-round TKO.
 In the tournament final, Menshikov fought Sher Mamazulunov.
 The fight went into an extra fourth round, after which Mamazulunov won a decision.

 In his next fight, Menshikov won an extra round decision against Ljubo Jalovi.
 He won his next two fights against Vasiliy Semenov and Аli Al Ameri by KO.

 Glory

 He made his Glory debut at Glory 60: Lyon on October 20, 2018, when he was scheduled to fight Samuel Dbili.
 Menshikov won the fight by a first-round technical knockout.
 He next appeared during Glory 62, on December 8, 2018, to fight Robbie Hageman.
 Menshikov once again won by a first-round technical knockout.

 Menshikov's next fight was outside of Glory, as he was booked to face Carlos Prates at Muay Thai Factory 1 on December 22, 2018.
 He won the fight by decision.

 Menshikov's next fight came ten months after his win over Prates.
 He was scheduled to fight Yoann Kongolo during Glory 69.
 Dmitry won the fight by TKO, after the ringside doctor stopped the fight, due to a cut Kongolo suffered during the second round.

 Menshikov was scheduled to fight Mohamed Mezouari at Glory 78: Arnhem.
 Menshikov later withdrew from the bout and was replaced by Vedat Hoduk.